 Chambers’ policy is to invite applications for third-six based on need.
 Vacancies, where available, are published throughout the year.
 In addition to being advertised on this page, details are also published on the Bar Council’s website here.

-Applications should be by way of CV and covering letter to the Secretary to the Tenancy & Pupillage Committee and should set out dates of availability, preferred location and whether there are any particular areas of practice which the applicant is interested in.
+Application is by way of a CV and covering letter by email to the Secretary to the Tenancy & Pupillage Committee (firstname.lastname@example.org).
+This should set out dates of availability, preferred location and whether there are any particular areas of practice which the applicant is interested in.
 Applications received outside the submission window will not be considered or retained.

-Where all the places for a particular season have been filled, a notice will be posted here to that effect.
+Where all the places for a particular season have been filled, a notice will be posted on chambers website to that effect.

-PLEASE NOTE THAT APPLICATIONS FOR MINI-PUPILLAGE PLACES FOR JULY TO DECEMBER 2017 HAVE NOW OPENED AND WILL CLOSE ON 30 JUNE 2017.
+PLEASE NOTE THAT MINI-PUPILLAGE PLACES FOR JULY TO DECEMBER 2017 HAVE NOW BEEN FILLED AND APPLICATIONS FOR JANUARY TO JUNE 2018 WILL OPEN ON 1 DECEMBER 2017.